-The Spelling command runs a spelling check on the SPS (in Design View) or the document in Authentic View, depending on which is active.
+The Spelling command runs a spelling check on the SPS (in Design View).
 You can use what language to use from the spellchecker's built-in language dictionaries (see note below).

 |Note:||The selection of built-in dictionaries that ship with Altova software does not constitute any language preferences by Altova, but is largely based on the availability of dictionaries that permit redistribution with commercial software, such as the MPL, LGPL, or BSD licenses.
 Many other open-source dictionaries exist, but are distributed under more restrictive licenses, such as the GPL license.
 Many of these dictionaries are available as part of a separate installer located at https://www.altova.com/dictionaries.
 It is your choice as to whether you can agree to the terms of the license applicable to the dictionary and whether the dictionary is appropriate for your use with the software on your computer.|